Jujulego/jill/README.md

 It supports both `npm` and `yarn`.

+### Hook scripts
+Jill will run hook script like npm do, for both npm and yarn.
+As npm, when you type `jill run test`, it will first run `pretest` if it exists, then `test` and finally `posttest`.

+This feature can be disabled using the `--no-hooks` option: `jill run --no-hooks test`.

 ### Experimental features
 - `jill group` same as `run` but allows to run multiple scripts in sequence or in parallel using the task syntax